 Welcome to Year 6

 Being in Year 6 at Abbey Gates is a special and memorable time.
-Mrs Jordan, Mrs Hatton, Mrs Miles and the children endeavour to work hard whilst having lots of fun along the way!
+Mrs Jordan, Mrs Hatton, Mr Martin and the children endeavour to work hard whilst having lots of fun along the way!

 In the Autumn term our topic is 'Lest We Forget' and we hope the subject will inspire our future writers, mathematicians, historians, designers and geographers.
 This year we are very lucky to have Mr Martin in Year Six and, as a qualified sports coach, he will be leading our PE and Games sessions.